Beyond the hurricanes: What climate change means for funders

 As secondary perils begin to cause as much or more loss and destruction as the hurricanes themselves, and as disaster after disaster hits the same communities, funders need to adjust their disaster-giving strategies.

-During this webinar, our speakers will discuss how climate change is upending traditional disaster philanthropy and creating an opportunity for funders to rethink and adapt to the changing environment.
+During the webinar, speakers discussed how climate change is upending traditional disaster philanthropy and creating an opportunity for funders to rethink and adapt to the changing environment.

-CDP’s Director of Advisory and Education Services, Tanya Gulliver-Garcia, will moderate the discussion.
+CDP’s Director of Advisory and Education Services, Tanya Gulliver-Garcia, moderated the discussion with the following panelists:

 Photo: Damage from a tornado caused by Hurricane Milton in the Spanish Lake community in Port St. Lucie, Florida, Oct.
 11, 2024.
 (U.S. Air National Guard photo by Tech Sgt.
 Chelsea Smith; CC BY 2.0)